-How did you handle moderation during the event?
+How did you handle moderation for the live social media feed during the event?

 Fortunately, moderation wasn’t necessary.
-Everyone was really excited about seeing the wall change with every post and we all had a lot of fun.
+Everyone was really excited about seeing the live social media feed change with every post and we all had a lot of fun.

 Walls. io has advanced moderation features which give you full control over what shows up on your social media wall and what doesn’t.

-Why did you choose Walls.io for your social wall?
+Why did you choose Walls.io for your live social media feed?

 We really liked how easy it was to set up a social wall with Walls.io.
 We went for the event subscription, so I only did a trial run one day before our event and it was really easy.
 I just connected our Twitter and Instagram accounts and defined our hashtag #BMWWOLCON in the sources.
 And that was it — incredibly easy.

 A great example of using a live social media feed